A "Letter" to Capital Crescent Trail Users

 Hikers and Walkers:

 Montgomery Parks has approved a policy change to allow Class 1 E-Bikes and many e-scooters on all their paved park trails, including the CCT.
-We were told of this on 9/14/2020, but as of 9/13/2021 it had not yet been publicized.
+We were told of this on 9/14/2020, and the policy directive was issued on 3/25/2021.
 For definitions of what is allowed, see the Montgomery Parks E-Bikes and E-Scooters Pilot Program web page.
 Mopeds and hover-boards are not allowed.
-Dockless rental users, PLEASE do not leave whatever you rented on a trail, where someone might run into it.
+Dockless rental users, PLEASE do not leave whatever you rented on a trail itself, where someone might run into it.
 Please park it off to the side.